List of Marvel Comics characters: D: Fictional character biography

 Johnny is one of the few mutants who keeps his powers after Scarlet Witch's alteration of the world to remove the powers of the world's mutants.
 Living in Mutant Town, Johnny is about to be killed by mutant-hating thugs.
 After being rescued by Spider-Man, Johnny agrees to move to the Xavier Institute.

 When Magma arrives at the school, they share a conversation about her recent outburst.
 Magma sees him as a friend, but Johnny begins falling in love with her.
 Magma admits that Johnny looks cute but is a bit disgusted by his powers.
 Later, Johnny appears to use his powers to create small duplicates of Magma, and later of Jazz as well.
 They appear to be voodoo dolls that make the targets come under Johnny's control.
 Jazz spies on Johnny and finds him making a voodoo doll of Jazz.
 Johnny later uses the doll against Jazz and kills him.

-Later, Demetrius Lazer has Johnny kill Mr. M. Johnny continues to be a pawn in General Lazer's agenda, until Lazer is found out by Val Cooper and General Reyes.
+Later, Demetrius Lazer has Johnny kill Mr. M. Johnny continues to be a pawn in General Lazer's agenda, until Lazer is found out by Valerie Cooper and General Reyes.
 Lazer and Johnny are incarcerated, but while Lazer is being tortured by Cooper for information to unlock a door trapping most of the 198, he realizes that Johnny touched him, at which point Johnny snaps the neck of a voodoo doll of Lazer, killing him.
 At this point, Johnny remains behind bars.

-Deerdevil

-Deerdevil is an anthropomorphic deer and animal version of Daredevil.